elyzx/plantpal-client/README.md

 ## Backlog
 - Ability to delete a Snapshot without deleting the plant
-- Display the Snapshots on the Scheule page, alongside the Reminders
+- Display the Snapshots on the Schedule page, alongside the Reminders
 - Guides
     - View blog post type guides on specific house plants with recommendations for watering schedules and general care
 - Forum